KrisPett/chaincuet-wiki/docs/ai/tensorflow.md

 - If working with video data, where each video is a sequence of frames, the TimeDistributed layer can be used to process the video frames at each time step.
 This allows the model to learn and capture temporal dependencies and patterns present in the video sequence.

-###### GlobalAveragePooling3D

-- **tf.keras.layers.GlobalAveragePooling3D()**
-- Global average pooling is a technique used to summarize the spatial and temporal information present in a 3D tensor, such as video data.
-- When applied in the context of video classification or 3D object recognition, global average pooling helps to capture the most important features in a concise manner. the model can effectively summarize the spatial and temporal information across the 3D tensor, capturing the most important features in a concise manner.
-This can be beneficial for tasks such as video classification or 3D object recognition.

 ##### activation